Data-Driven Optimization of Reward-Risk Ratio Measures

 Ran Ji (rji2gmu.edu)

-Abstract: We investigate a class of distributionally robust optimization problems that have direct applications in finance.
-They are semi-infinite programming problems with ambiguous expectation constraints in which fractional functions represent reward-risk ratios.
-We use the Wasserstein metric to model ambiguity and design a data-driven reformulation and solution framework.
-The reformulation phase involves the derivation of the support function of the ambiguity set and the concave conjugate of the ratio function, and yields a mathematical programming problem in a finite dimensional constraint space.
-We design modular bisection algorithms with finite convergence property.
-We specify new ambiguous portfolio optimization models for the Sharpe, Sortino, Sortino-Satchel, and Omega ratios.
-The computational study shows the applicability and scalability of the framework to solve large, industry-relevant size problems.
+Abstract: We investigate a class of fractional distributionally robust optimization problems with uncertain probabilities.
+They consist in the maximization of ambiguous fractional functions representing reward-risk ratios and have a semi-infinite programming epigraphic formulation.
+We derive a new fully parameterized closed-form to compute a new bound on the size of the Wasserstein ambiguity ball.
+We design a data-driven reformulation and solution framework.
+The reformulation phase involves the derivation of the support function of the ambiguity set and the concave conjugate of the ratio function.
+We design modular bisection algorithms which enjoy the finite convergence property.
+This class of problems has wide applicability in finance and we specify new ambiguous portfolio optimization models for the Sharpe and Omega ratios.
+The computational study shows the applicability and scalability of the framework to solve quickly large, industry-relevant size problems, which cannot be solved in one day with state-of-the-art MINLP solvers.

 Keywords: Data-Driven Optimization, Distributionally Robust Optimization, Reward-Risk Ratio, Risk-Adjusted Return Financial Measure, Wasserstein Metric, Ambiguous Expectation Constraint